darsain/sly/README.md

 - automated cycling by items or pages
 - lots of super useful methods

 ... and has a powerful & developer friendly API!

-That's all build on a custom [highly optimized animation rendering](http://i.imgur.com/nszjJBZ.png) with requestAnimationFrame, and GPU accelerated positioning with fallbacks for browsers that don't support it.
+That's all build around a custom [highly optimized animation rendering](http://i.imgur.com/nszjJBZ.png) with requestAnimationFrame, and GPU accelerated positioning with fallbacks for browsers that don't support it.

 #### Dependencies